rockit-astro/domed/README.md

 ## Dome daemon

-`domed` communicates with the Astrohaven dome controller (PLC or legacy) attached via RS232 adaptor, and with the [dome heartbeat monitor](https://github.com/warwick-one-metre/dome-heartbeat-monitor) attached via USB.
+`domed` communicates with the Astrohaven dome controller (PLC or legacy) attached via RS232 adaptor, and with the [dome heartbeat monitor](https://github.com/rockit-astro/dome-heartbeat-monitor) attached via USB.
 Control is exposed via Pyro.

 `dome` is a commandline utility that interfaces with the dome daemon.

-`python3-warwick-observatory-dome` is a python module with the common dome code.

-See [Software Infrastructure](https://github.com/warwick-one-metre/docs/wiki/Software-Infrastructure) for an overview of the software architecture and instructions for developing and deploying the code.

 Note that due to limitations in the serial protocol from the PLC there may be odd behaviours if the PLC buttons are used together with the dome daemon.
 For example, when using the hand panel the dome status will only report "Partially Open" and never "Open" because the daemon is not informed when the limits are reached.